 British Yarn Bases

-The yarn I sell requires gentle handwashing as it has not been superwash treated.
+The yarn I dye requires gentle handwashing as it has not been superwash treated.
+You can read more about care of your yarn here.
 To create superwash yarn, extensive chemical treatments are used and often the yarn is coated in a thin layer of plastic.
 These processes destroy the natural characteristics of the wool.
 You can read more about the subject here.

-I use various makes of acid dyes to dye my wool.
-‘Acid’ makes the dyes sound nasty and dangerous.
+I use various makes of acid dyes to dye my yarn.
+‘Acid’ makes the dyes sound dangerous.
 However, the dyes themselves contain no acid, the name just means they require acid to work.
-The acids often recommended are vinegar and citric acid.
+The acids often recommended are vinegar or citric acid.
 I choose to use the latter to avoid the strong smell of vinegar, and also cut down on packaging as less is required to achieve the same level of acidity.

-The acidic water required to dye with acid dyes has the advantage that it can be used many times.
+The acidic water required for acid dyes has the advantage that it can be used many times.
 This reduces the amount of waste water significantly.

 I reduce waste as much as possible by choosing my dyeing methods carefully.
-This means that I don’t use plastic wrap, single use cable ties, plastic bags or disposable trays, and I cut down on waste wherever possible.
+This means that I don’t use plastic wrap, single use cable ties, plastic bags or disposable trays.